 Mr. Marriott is Chairman of the Board of Directors and our Chief Executive Officer.
 He joined Marriott Corporation in 1956, became President and a director in 1964, Chief Executive Officer in 1972 and Chairman of the Board in 1985.
 Mr. Marriott also is a director of the Naval Academy Endowment Trust.
 He serves on the Board of Trustees of the National Geographic Society, the National Urban League and The J. Willard & Alice S. Marriott Foundation, and is a member of the Executive Committee of the World Travel & Tourism Council and the Business Council.
-Mr. Marriott has served as our Chairman and Chief Executive Officer since the Company's inception in 1997, and served as Chairman and Chief Executive Officer of the Company or its predecessors since 1964.
+Mr. Marriott has served as our Chairman and Chief Executive Officer since the Company's inception in 1997, and served as Chairman and Chief Executive Officer of the Company's predecessors from 1985.
+He is the father of John W. Marriott III.
+He has served as a director of the Company or its predecessors since 1964.

 Ms. Lee is President and Chief Operating Officer of Black Entertainment Television (BET), a media and entertainment company owned by Viacom.
 Ms. Lee's career at BET began in 1986 as Vice President and General Counsel.
 In 1992, she was named Executive Vice President of Legal Affairs and Publisher of BET's magazine division, while continuing to serve as General Counsel.
-In 1995, Ms. Lee assumed responsibility for BET's strategic business development and was named President and Chief Operating Officer in 1996, Prior to joining BET, Ms. Lee was an attorney with Washington, D.C.-based law firm Steptoe & Johnson.
+In 1995, Ms. Lee assumed responsibility for BET's strategic business development and was named President and Chief Operating Officer in 1996.
+Prior to joining BET, Ms. Lee was an attorney with Washington, D.C.-based law firm Steptoe & Johnson.
 Ms. Lee serves on the Board of Directors of the following publicly traded companies: Eastman Kodak Company and Washington Gas & Light Company.
-She is also a director of the following professional and civic organizations: the National Cable & Telecommunications, Center for Communication, Girls, Inc., the Kennedy Center's Community & Friends, National Symphony Orchestra, National Women's Law Center, and the Alvin Ailey Dance Theater.
+She is also a director of the following professional and civic organizations: the National Cable & Telecommunications Association, Center for Communication, Girls, Inc., the Kennedy Center's Community & Friends, National Symphony Orchestra, National Women's Law Center, and the Alvin Ailey Dance Theater.
 She is a Trustee Emeritus at Brown University.
 She has served as a director of the Company since 2004.